 Responsiveness in customer service also includes automation.
 For example, Shep said he loves working with brands that send quick and automated notifications that an order was placed and then send relevant follow-ups.

 “Follow your package on a map” is my favorite notification.

 How can insights help brands be more responsive?

 Shep ranked the importance of customer insights a 12 on a 10-point scale.
-Listen to your customers to see what they enjoy about your brand, what they want to buy and how they are feeling about their experience.
+Listen to your customers to see what they enjoy about your brand, what they want to buy, and how they feel about their experience.

-Even in-the-moment feedback is important and helpful, Shep said.
+Even in-the-moment feedback is essential and helpful, Shep said.

-When you rent a car, an immediate survey is sent: Is the car cleaned to your satisfaction?
-If the rental company knows about this in the moment, they can fix it right then.
+A quick survey is sent when you rent a car: Is the vehicle cleaned to your satisfaction?
+If the rental company knows about this at the moment, they can fix it right then.

-For companies, it is important to understand their customers, their problems — including the problems they experience with your company – and how to make their lives easier.
+For companies, it is vital to understand their customers, their problems — including the difficulties they experience with your company – and how to make their lives easier.